Jake Arrieta Still In Play For The Milwaukee Brewers

 Another reason for the Milwaukee Brewers to target Jake Arrieta is their offseason additions of outfielders (courtesy of MLB.com) Lorenzo Cain and Christian Yelich.
 Not only are Cain and Yelich great offensive players, they are brilliant defensively.
 The combination of Cain and Yelich, along with how different Miller’s Park plays versus Wrigley Field creates a perfect landing spot for Jake Arrieta.

 The Milwaukee Brewers are regarded as a team on the rise.
 Getting to the postseason would be a successful season for the Brewers.
 The everyday lineup is set, all the Milwaukee Brewers need is an ace pitcher.
-The question becomes does the Brewers consider Jake Arrieta as the difference-maker?
+The question becomes, do the Brewers consider Jake Arrieta as the difference-maker?

-At the end of the day it will come down to how much Jake Arrieta is willing to come down on his asking price.
-Arrieta will be 32-years-old.
+At the end of the day, it will come down to how much Jake Arrieta is willing to come down on his asking price.
+Arrieta will be 32 years old.
 Could the Milwaukee Brewers lure him with a five-year, $110 million deal?
 Doing so would be a win for both the Brewers and Jake Arrieta as they look to compete wire to wire with the Chicago Cubs.